fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 This algorithm has [back-face culling](https://en.wikipedia.org/wiki/Back-face_culling).

-As a side note, algorithms in Julia are beautiful.
+As a side note, algorithms in Julia are _absolutely beautiful_.

 Also note that the types of the triangle vertices and point vertices have been left generic under the restriction that they must be similar -- this technically isn't required, but I've left in because it has helped me catch some strange type conversion elsewhere in my code.

 ### Implementing mesh intersections

 With the above algorithm, we can now write some trivial wrapper code, and begin calculating segment with mesh intersections.
-For simplicity, I'm going to treat any tuple of vectors as a segment, instead of using a geometry primitive:
+For simplicity, I'm going to treat any array of tuple of vectors as a segment, instead of using a geometry primitive:

 ```julia
 function has_intersect(mesh, seg)